lewis-king/rainbow-paint-by-numbers/README.md

 ## Asset Generation

-All the artwork in this app is generated using AI, then post-processed into paintable segments.
+All artwork and animations in this app are AI-generated and post-processed into paintable segments.
+The entire pipeline runs locally on an **NVIDIA RTX 5090** using [ComfyUI](https://github.com/comfyanonymous/ComfyUI).

 ### Text-to-Image: Flux2 Dev